Xanthium7/OS_SpellChecker/README.md

 ```

 ## Searching for Words
-When checking if a word exists, the program traverses the Trie character by character.<br ></br> If any character of the word is missing in the Trie, the search fails,<br ></br> and the word is considered misspelled.
+When checking if a word exists, the program traverses the Trie character by character.<br ></br> If any character of the word is missing in the Trie, the search fails,<br ></br> and the word is considered misspelled .
 If it reaches the last character and the isEnd flag is true, the word is valid.

 ## Upgrade